FdelMazo/arkanoid-gym/README.md

 # Notebooks
 - `DQN-tests.ipynb` replicates the training loop used in the code from the DQN Agent to explore training later.
+- `qlearning-tests.ipynb`: run a series of tests for the qlearning agent